pillargg/youtube-upload/README.md

 All implementations of youtube upload needs some form of [authentication](https://developers.google.com/youtube/v3/guides/authentication)

 ## Client Side youtube upload
-To upload youtube videos as a client, you need to follow (https://developers.google.com/youtube/v3/guides/auth/client-side-web-apps)
+To upload youtube videos as a client, you need to follow [this guide](https://developers.google.com/youtube/v3/guides/auth/client-side-web-apps).

 ## Server Side youtube upload
-To upload youtube videos as a server, you need to follow (https://developers.google.com/youtube/v3/guides/auth/server-side-web-apps)
+To upload youtube videos as a server, you need to follow [this guide](https://developers.google.com/youtube/v3/guides/auth/server-side-web-apps).

 ## Getting a youtube api key